okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2.md

       relativeUrl: true
 layout: project
 subtitle: >-
-  Use the API from data. to build a site where users can select various schools in their area.
+  Use the API from data.gov to build a site where users can select various schools in their area.
 ---